 The materials used by dog bed manufacturers vary quite a bit and there may be a particular material that your dog loves or hates.
-You may also want to consider where the dog bed is going to go in the house and therefore need to get one made out of a particular material.
-These are some materials dog beds are made of:
+You may also want to consider where the dog bed is going to go in the house and therefore need to consider the particular material used.
+These are some materials the best dog beds are made of:

 - and much more…

 The material is a key factor in whether or not it will cause an allergic reaction to some dogs.
 Visit our page on hypoallergenic dog beds for more information.